elceef/dnstwist/docs/README.md

 **Docker**

-If you use Docker, you can pull official image from Docker Hub and run it:
+If you prefer Docker, you can pull and run official image from Docker Hub:

 ```
-$ docker pull elceef/dnstwist
 $ docker run elceef/dnstwist domain.name
 ```